 Mythic+ Tank Tier List

-The M+ rankings for tank specializations in The War Within First Season of Mythic+ are based on their strength in tanking and the value they add to a team in terms of utility, survivability, mobility, damage, and self-sustain.
+The M+ rankings for tank specializations in Midnight First Season of Mythic+ are based on their strength in tanking and the value they add to a team in terms of utility, survivability, mobility, damage, and self-sustain.

-📌 Note: Tier list updated for Season 3.
+📌 Tier list updated for WoW Midnight Pre-Patch.

-If you want a fully repaired tank for your M+ runs, you can ask our team to provide you with the Mythic+ Gear.
-You’ll be able to equip your character with items from dungeons in each slot and enjoy the game.
+If you want a fully repaired tank for your Mythic+ runs, you can ask our team to provide you with the optimal Gear.
+You’ll be able to equip your character with high ilvl items in each slot and enjoy the game.

 S-Tier

-S-Tier tanks are excellent for any type of situation.
+S-Tier tanks are excellent for any type of situation in Mythic+ WoW Midnight.
 They can withstand massive damage, and they have a relatively good DPS.

 Protection Warrior